 - A. Cooling towers shall have fully welded stainless steel cold water / lower basins (no bolted sumps) and stainless steel hot / upper sumps - B. Motors in air stream shall be Totally Enclosed, Air Over (TEAO). - C. Vertical shaft bearings shall have rain seals. - D. For new cooling towers, provide mechanical float valve(s) on make-up(s) at the tower.
 Float valve shall be brass.
-On retrofits to existing cooling towers, using electronic probes provide Magnetrol model T52-1E3a-BKP mechanical valve or approved equal mounted to the exterior of the tower and re-use existing wiring and solenoid valve(s). - E. Concrete basins shall be sand blasted and pressure cleaned prior to applying bonding agent and coating under required temperature and humidity conditions.
-All coating processes must be observed by UGA or CxP. - F. Fans drives shall be VSD and it is preferred for the VSD to be located inside the building. - G. Condenser water filtration shall be accomplished using centrifugal separators and basin sweepers.
-Cooling tower shall be provided with a 2" drain, minimum, located in the center of the basin well to allow for ease of basin cleaning. - H. Cooling Tower Access: - i.
-Cooling towers shall be provided with access platforms that allow for cleaning and maintaining of cooling tower. - ii.
+On retrofits to existing cooling towers, using electronic probes provide Magnetrol model T52-1E3a-BKP mechanical valve or approved equal mounted to the exterior of the tower and re-use existing wiring and solenoid valve(s). - E. Fans drives shall be VSD and it is preferred for the VSD to be located inside the building. - F. Condenser water filtration shall be accomplished using centrifugal separators and basin sweepers.
+Cooling tower shall be provided with a 2" drain, minimum, located in the center of the basin well to allow for ease of basin cleaning. - G. Cooling Tower Access: - i.
+Cooling towers shall be provided with access platforms that allow for cleaning and maintaining of cooling tower (tower's motor, gear box, shaft, hot deck, basin, fill media, etc.). - ii.
 Provide hand-rails on the top of the tower for safety and davits for removal of fan motors. - iii.
-Access platform design shall be submitted to Project Manager for approval early in the design phase. - I. Design Professional shall consider site location of cooling tower including dust, sound, and accessibility issues.
-If placed too close to a road there may be a maintenance issue due to dust. - J. Below grade sumps shall not be allowed. - K. Fiberglass cooling towers or fiberglass cooling tower fans are not allowed. - L. Cooling Tower supply water outlet shall be sized as required to ensure that water velocities are low enough to prevent vortexing. - M. Cooling Tower Make-up and Blowdown water shall be metered with meters purchased from ACC Public Utilities Refer to section 23 05 19 for details.
+Access platform design shall be submitted to Project Manager for approval early in the design phase. - H. Design Professional shall consider site location of cooling tower including dust, sound, and accessibility issues.
+If placed too close to a road there may be a maintenance issue due to dust. - I. Below grade sumps shall not be allowed. - J. Fiberglass cooling towers or fiberglass cooling tower fans are not allowed. - K. Cooling Tower supply water outlet shall be sized as required to ensure that water velocities are low enough to prevent vortexing. - L. Cooling Tower Make-up and Blowdown water shall be metered with meters purchased from ACC Public Utilities.
+Refer to section 23 05 19 for details.

-- A. All drains shall be routed to sanitary sewer. - B. Provide a factory-authorized service representative to perform start-up services. - C. Provide adequate clearance (30-inch minimum) under the cooling tower to accommodate drain(s) and allow inspection and cleaning. - D. Verify that existing devices to be re-used are working (see above). - E. Remove all redundant existing devices and repair surrounding as required. - F. Contractor shall ensure that construction debris and dust does not enter condenser water system. - G. Provide heat tracing for the make-up water piping.
+- A. All drains shall be routed to sanitary sewer. - B. Provide a factory-authorized service representative to perform start-up services. - C. Provide adequate clearance (60-inch minimum) under the cooling tower to accommodate drain(s) and allow inspection and cleaning. - D. Verify that existing devices to be re-used are working (see above). - E. Remove all redundant existing devices and repair surrounding as required. - F. Contractor shall ensure that construction debris and dust does not enter condenser water system. - G. Provide heat tracing for the make-up water piping with indicator light.

-23 73 00 INDOOR CENTRAL-STATION AIR-HANDLING UNITS
+23 73 00 CENTRAL-STATION AIR-HANDLING UNITS

 - A. Related sections: - i.
 23 00 00 General Mechanical Requirements (HVAC) - ii.
-26 92 23 Variable-Frequency Motor Controllers - B. Design Professional shall discuss selection, location, and model number of AHU(s) with UGA in the early stages of design. - C. Select most efficient fan for the application by comparing life cycle costs of alternatives considered; submit details with shop drawings submittals; specify highest efficiency motor available (NEMA Premium); consider fan performance over full range of anticipated operation and submit curves at the design development stage.
+26 92 23 Variable-Frequency Motor Controllers - B. Design Professional shall discuss selection, location, and model number of AHU(s) with UGA in the early stages of design. - C. Select most efficient fan for the application by comparing life cycle costs of alternatives considered; submit details with shop drawings submittals; specify highest efficiency motor available (NEMA Premium); consider fan performance over full range of anticipated operation and submit curves at the design development stage. - D. Unit information shall be provided on a permanent label secured to the unit to include but is not limited to: Unit ID, model number, serial number, job/project identifier, date of manufacture, design CFM at the design total static pressure, and filter details (size(s) and number of each).